mobileink/doc.HoTT/README.md

   but easy to under-appreciate.
 It seems to me that ultimately set theory and type theory represent radically different ways of thinking.
-The HoTT Book, chapter 1, does a fairly good job of drawing the distinction, but at a relatively superficial level; it could use more detail, plus some concrete examples, in my opinion.
+The HoTT Book, chapter 1, does a fairly good job of drawing the distinction, but is very concise; it could use more detail, plus some concrete examples, in my opinion.

+* The relation between the "things" and inference.
+HoTTB chapter 1 offers a very concise account of this, which I understand to mean that inference in set theory is "external" to its objects (sets), while in type theory inference is intrinsic to its objects (types, whose constructors etc. are "internal" to the system; or something like that).
+This could use a more detailed elaboration.

 * _a : A_ as analogue of proper noun plus description, e.g. King
   George, President Washington, General Custer, Seargeant York,